-Given the powers conferred through the Constitution and Trade Act of 1974, President Trump would very likely have the authority to trigger US withdrawal from the CAFTA-DR without formal congressional approval.
-However, it is unclear whether such withdrawal would automatically terminate the Dominican Republic-Central America-United States Free Trade Agreement Implementation Act ("the CAFTA-DR Act").
+The aforementioned legal questions on NAFTA withdrawal also arise with respect to whether President Trump has the authority to trigger US withdrawal from the CAFTA-DR without formal congressional approval.
+It is also unclear whether such withdrawal would automatically terminate the Dominican Republic-Central America-United States Free Trade Agreement Implementation Act ("the CAFTA-DR Act").
 The CAFTA-DR Act also arguably gives President Trump the unilateral authority to raise tariffs on imports from the CAFTA-DR countries, but a strong argument can be made that President Trump would only be able to increase duties on such imports to those levels that were in place on the date of enactment of the TPA law that authorized the CAFTA-DR (i.e., August 6, 2002).
 These conclusions generally follow those above for NAFTA and thus are not repeated herein; the relevant legal text is provided in the Annex.

 Outside of raising tariffs, President Trump also could seek to enter into negotiations to amend CAFTA-DR pursuant to Article 22.2 of the agreement.
 Amendment may occur under Article 22.2 between two or more parties and requires the fulfillment of their domestic legal procedures.
 US law (i.e., the CAFTA-DR Act or TPA), however, is silent as to whether congressional approval would be required for any such amendments.
 The only previous amendment to CAFTA-DR occurred in 2004 before congressional passage of the agreement's implementing legislation.
-41 However, the aforementioned tariff modification language, as well as Section 203(o)(1) of the CAFTA-DR Act permitting presidential proclamations to modify certain rules of origin, imply that substantive changes to CAFTA-DR outside of tariffs and rules of origin would require congressional authorization.
+However, the aforementioned tariff modification language, as well as Section 203(o)(1) of the CAFTA-DR Act permitting presidential proclamations to modify certain rules of origin, imply that substantive changes to CAFTA-DR outside of tariffs and rules of origin would require congressional authorization.